2023–24 Washington State Cougars women's basketball team

 The 2023–24 Washington State Cougars women's basketball team represented Washington State University during the 2023–24 NCAA Division I women's basketball season.
 The Cougars were led by sixth-year head coach Kamie Ethridge and they played their home games at Beasley Coliseum as members of the Pac-12 Conference.
-They were invited to compete in the inaugural 2024 WBIT as a number one seeded team.
-This would be final season as Pac-12 member as they will join West Coast Conference as affiliate member for the next two years.
+They were invited to compete in the inaugural 2024 WBIT as a number one-seeded team.
+This was the team's be final season as a Pac-12 member, as they were to join West Coast Conference as affiliate member for the next two years.

 Previous season

-The Cougars 23–11, 9–9 in Pac-12 play to finish in a seventh place.
-They defeated California, Utah, Colorado and UCLA to win their first ever Pac-12 women's tournament to receive an automatic bid to the NCAA women's tournament.
+The Cougars went 23–11, 9–9 in Pac-12 play to finish in seventh place.
+They defeated California, Utah, Colorado and UCLA to win their first ever Pac-12 women's tournament and received an automatic bid to the NCAA women's tournament.
 They received the number 5 seed in the Greenville Regional 2.
 They were upset in the first round by number 12 seed Florida Gulf Coast.